harryyue/manifests/README.md

-# README
+# Introduction
+---
-This Repository is used to collect manifests files for all of project.
+This repository is use to hold the manifest for tiny4412.The description of manifest is below:

-+ **example.xml:** a example of manifest.xml
++ **example.xml**:a example of manifest.xml
++ **manifest_for_tiny4412_base.xml**:the manifest of project tiny4412.uboot:2010.12;kernel:3.15;busybox:1.72

+The method to get the source code of project:
+**Step1:**initialize the project‘s repository by repo
+`repo init -u https://github.com/harryyue/manifests -m manifest_for_tiny4412_base.xml -b Tiny4412`

+**Step2:**download the source code by repo
+`repo sync`